-10)LITS will use a standard 80mm x 70mm yellow tag for all project sites.
-Each ear tag is custom printed with an individually unique QR code, and equipped with an ultrahigh frequency (UHF) RFID chip.
+15) LITS will use a standard 80mm x 70mm yellow tag for all project sites.
+Each ear tag is custom printed with an individually unique QR code, and equipped with an ultra high frequency (UHF) RFID chip.
 Veterinary officers will conduct tag application during Initial Registration, which is described in Section 3: LITS Implementation.

-Figure 3: Livestock Ear tag with printed QR code and embedded RFID chip instead relies on energy transferred from the RFID reader to transfer its information.
-LITS RFID system operates in the 860 - 960 MHz frequency range, and complies with the Ultra High Frequency RFID Class 1 Generation 2 (UHF Class 1 Gen 2) protocol.
+Figure 3: Livestock Ear tag with printed QR code and embedded RFID chip

+- 16) The RFID technology utilizes a passive H3 chip.
+Passive means that the tag does not have an internal battery source continuously powering the tag, but instead relies on energy transferred from the RFID reader to transfer its information.
+LITS RFID system operates in the 860 960 MHz frequency range, and complies with the Ultra High Frequency RFID Class 1 Generation 2 (UHF Class 1 Gen 2) protocol.
 The UHF Class 1 Gen 2 protocol is the global standard for electronic product code identification across sectors, which assists in global coordination of product quality and performance.
-The RFID technology will be utilized when there are a large number of animals to scan at once, or if the QR code is inaccessible.
+The RFID technology will be utilized when there are a large number of animals to scan at once, or if the QR code is inaccessible. - 17) The QR code printed on each tag enables anyone with a smartphone to identify a tagged animal, and immediately view its history.

-11) The RFID technology utilizes a passive H3 chip.
-Passive means that the tag does not have an internal battery source continuously powering the tag, but

-12) The QR code printed on each tag enables anyone with a smartphone to identify a tagged animal, and immediately view its history.
 This is accomplished by scanning the QR code with a scanning application, which can be readily downloaded for free on any smartphone.
 QR codes measure roughly 4.5 cm across, enabling up to a 1⁄2 meter reading distance in optimal conditions.
 Lighting and the angle of the scan can both affect the distance required to successfully scan the tag.
 QR codes are designed to withstand up to 25% damage before disrupting functionality.

-13)LITS scanning technology is flexible enough to be implemented with any type of ear tag that has sufficient surface area to print a QR code.
+18) LITS scanning technology is flexible enough to be implemented with any type of ear tag that has sufficient surface area to print a QR code.
 For widespread implementation, each country could choose the ear tag specification most suitable for local conditions (color, shape, material, etc).
 However, for pilot implementation, the aforementioned tag description will be utilized.

-2.2 Scanning Technology on Tags: QR Codes
+2.2 Scanning Technology on Tags